 - Home delivery, companionship at Christmas and Meals on Wheels for the homebound or senior citizens.

 - Much more is provided too.
-Read Jefferson Parish holiday programs.
+Read Jefferson Parish free holiday programs.

 Harvey Community Center - The locations is part of the nationwide, non-profit Second Harvest organization.
 It can offer ongoing and/or one time emergency food assistance to those who continue to meet qualifications.
 1501 Estalote Avenue, Harvey LA, 70058, dial 504-227-1227

 Infant Jesus of Prague Church runs a pantry for people at 700 Maple Avenue in Harvey.
 It helps people regardless of religion.
 504-368-1397